-Net cash provided by financing activities was \$173.8 million for the year ended December 31, 2017 compared to \$14.5 million for the year ended December 31, 2016.
-Net cash provided by financing activities for 2017 consisted of net proceeds from sales of common and preferred stock under the October 2015 Sales Agreement, June 2017 Offering, and December 2017 Registered Offering.
-Net cash provided by financing activities for 2016 consisted of net proceeds from the issuance of related party convertible notes and net proceeds from the sale of common stock under the October 2015 Sales Agreement.
+Net cash provided by financing activities was \$173.8 million for the year ended December 31, 2017 and consisted primarily of net proceeds from sales of our common stock under the October 2015 Sales Agreement, sales of our common stock and our preferred stock in the June 2017 Offering, and sales of our common stock in the December 2017 Registered Offering.

+Net cash provided by financing activities was \$14.5 million for the year ended December 31, 2016 and consisted primarily of net proceeds from the issuance of related party convertible notes and net proceeds from the sale of our common stock under the October 2015 Sales Agreement.

-Contractual Obligations
+Contractual Obligations and Commercial Commitments